-I marvelled at how such a high end restaurant that has got so much right, has got this one fundamental thing wrong.
+I marveled at how such a high-end restaurant that has got so much right, has got this one fundamental thing wrong.
 As a business owner, if there’s one part of interacting with my customers that I want to be as smooth and frictionless as possible, it’s the part where I get paid.

 Not only was this faulty credit card machine not attended to for at least a year (that I know of) but they clearly had no intention of implementing new, even more frictionless payment technology such as Visa payWave or MasterCard PayPass.

 The rate of technology innovation over the past few years has been nothing short of astonishing.
 Prior to August 2004 Google was still a private, relatively unknown company.
 Prior to September 2006 Facebook was still just an experiment and not yet open to the public.
 In mid-2007 there was no iPhone and in April 2010 the iPad was still just a rumor in geek circles.

 We almost can’t imagine life without some of these technologies – yet a few short years ago they didn’t even exist.

 While the pace of technology innovation has increased and continues to increase exponentially, the purpose of new technology has remained constant over thousands of years.